Driving while black: Canada

-In July 2009, a black Canadian named Joel Debellefeuille was pulled over (for the fourth time in several days) by Longueuil police because, according to documents, "his Quebecois name did not match his skin tone".
+In July 2009, a black Canadian named Joel DeBellefeuille was pulled over (for the fourth time in several days) by Longueuil police because, according to documents, "his Quebecois name did not match his skin tone".
 He refused to provide identification or car insurance documents when requested by the officer, and was accordingly fined by a municipal court.
-Debellefeuille filed complaints with the Human Rights Commission and the police, seeking $30,000 in damages.
+DeBellefeuille filed complaints with the Human Rights Commission and the police, seeking $30,000 in damages.
 Crown prosecutor Valérie Cohen defending the police claimed that officers were in their rights to check the ownership of the car on a reasonable suspicion: "the officers' actions were comparable to stopping a man for driving a car registered to a woman called 'Claudine'."
 In December 2012, his tickets were dismissed and the officers were suspended without pay.
 The judge wrote that the mentioned rationale for pulling over demonstrated flagrant ignorance of Quebec society.
-Debellefeuille's provincial human rights complaint could not be pursued because it had been filed too long a time after receiving the initial ticket.
+DeBellefeuille's provincial human rights complaint could not be pursued because it had been filed too long a time after receiving the initial ticket.
 In 2020, DeBellefeuille won another court victory over a separate, subsequent racial profiling incident that happened in 2012.

-Akwasi Owusu-Bempah, an assistant professor of sociology at the University of Toronto, and Anthony Morgan, a civil rights lawyer, said that in the 1980s and 1990s the RCMP introduced Operation Pipeline, a drug interdiction strategy developed by the Los Angeles Police Department.
+Akwasi Owusu-Bempah, an assistant professor of sociology at the University of Toronto, and Anthony Morgan, a civil rights lawyer, said that in the 1980s and 1990s the RCMP introduced Operation Pipeline, a drug interdiction strategy used in the United States.
 However, the strategy came under criticism because it directed police officers to allow racial profiling to motivate police stops.